Is it safer to fly or drive this summer? 5 health experts weigh in.

 [U.S. airlines could ban travelers that refuse to wear masks on planes]

-A senior scholar at the Johns Hopkins Center for Health Security believes driving is a much safer choice
+A senior Johns Hopkins scholar thinks driving is a much safer choice

-Crystal Watson, senior scholar at the Johns Hopkins Center for Health Security, acknowledged that the best practice is to keep social distancing and avoid interacting in groups with new people.
+Crystal Watson, a senior scholar at the Johns Hopkins Center for Health Security, acknowledged that the best practice is to keep social distancing and avoid interacting in groups with new people.

 “But it’s also important to be able to maintain your mental health, and part of that is trying to take some time off and maybe going somewhere other than your house,” she said.
-And she realizes anyone with a semblance of wanderlust is trying to figure out the safest way to indulge it.
+And she realizes that anyone with a semblance of wanderlust is trying to figure out the safest way to indulge it.

-Watson said that for those who are traveling, she believes driving is a “much safer” choice than flying.
+Watson said that for those who are traveling, she thinks driving is a “much safer” choice than flying.

 “You’re only in the car by yourself or with family who you are probably in residence with anyway,” she said.
 “And you have minimal interactions with people when you stop to get gas or get food, if you go through the drive-through.
 Those are pretty minimal risks to take.”

-And if you need to stop at a hotel along the way, Watson considers it a low risk.
+And if you need to stop at a hotel along the way, Watson considers that a low risk.
 “As long as you’re not hanging out in the bar or in the common areas with lots of people, it’s a reasonable thing to do to stay somewhere while you’re on a road trip or going on vacation.”

-On a plane, she said, travelers are exposed to more risks because they’re seated near strangers for a prolonged amount of time and could potentially be grouped with more people throughout the airport.
-Watson said that risk can be minimized by wearing face coverings and keeping a distance as much as possible.
+On a plane, she said, travelers are exposed to more risks because they’re seated near strangers for a prolonged period and could potentially be grouped with more people throughout the airport.
+Watson said the risk can be minimized by wearing face coverings and keeping a distance as much as possible.
 Ideally, travelers would be able to avoid being within six feet of someone for more than 15 minutes (that 15-minute time frame is based on the CDC’s practices around contact tracing), especially without a face covering.

 “We don’t have a lot of evidence of transmission happening on planes, but I think the risk is there when you’re with that many people in close quarters,” Watson said.

-While airlines are taking measures such as requiring passengers to wear masks or not filling middle seats, keeping six feet away from anyone else for extended periods of time is likely to present a challenge.
+While airlines are taking measures such as requiring passengers to wear masks or not filling middle seats, keeping six feet away from anyone else for extended periods is likely to present a challenge.

 “There are fewer flights, we’ve all seen those pictures of people kind of crammed in on a flight,” Watson said.
-“That could happen and you could be stuck sitting on a plane that is full capacity for an extended period of time."
+“That could happen, and you could be stuck sitting on a plane that is full capacity for an extended period of time.”

 [Thinking about a remote-work trip?
 Consider these tips first.]

-A risk mitigation company executive believes travelers can control the challenges of a road trip
+A risk mitigation specialist thinks travelers can control the challenges of a road trip

-Robert Quigley, senior vice president and regional medical director at risk mitigation company International SOS, said he understands that people are eager to travel again.
+Robert Quigley, senior vice president and regional medical director at the risk mitigation company International SOS, said he understands that people are eager to travel again.

 “Everybody’s getting cabin fever; there’s no doubt about that,” he said.
-But if people do travel, he urged them not to forget the basic precautions like social distancing and thorough hand-washing that have become staples of the past few months.
+But if people do travel, he urged them to remember basic precautions such as the social distancing and thorough hand washing that have become staples of the past few months.

-Quigley warned that both road trips and air travel carry their own risks.
+Quigley warned that road trips and air travel carry their own risks.

 “Both of them have their challenges, but I think the one you can control a little better is the motor vehicle as opposed to the airplane,” he said.

-He said he would have liked to believe that airlines would continue practices like keeping middle seats empty but realizes that is not sustainable; airlines have said they will have to increase capacity to break even.
+He said he would have liked to think that airlines would continue practices such as keeping middle seats empty but realizes that the practice is not sustainable; airlines have said they will have to increase capacity to break even.

-For people hitting the road, Quigley recommends doing significant research and planning in advance.
-He warned that even when driving, travelers will encounter all manner of hazards in the form of gas pumps, doorknobs and other areas that have seen high traffic.
+For people hitting the road, Quigley recommends doing significant research and planning.
+He warned that even when driving, travelers will encounter all manner of hazards in the form of gas pumps, doorknobs and other areas that see high traffic.

 “I think that there’s no better time than now to really do your homework,” he said.
 “Where am I going, how many miles per gallon do I get, where do I stop, do I need gloves to go into that place, where can I eat?”

-He said it’s important for travelers to figure out where they’ll stop to sleep during a long trip, find the hotels in that area and call around ask what practices they are using to mitigate coronavirus transmission.
+He said it’s important for travelers to figure out where they’ll stop to sleep during a long trip, find the hotels in that area and call around to ask what practices they use to mitigate coronavirus transmission.

 As for where people might safely go, Quigley had no answer.